Create a Popup Image with Expanding Text

 -

-Give the closing button an action:
+Give the Close button an action:

 For the Text Box, remove the word Text and select Word Wrap, Auto size, and Scroll bar.